imon-n/vehicle-rental-system-new/README.md

 A RESTful backend API for managing vehicle rentals, bookings, and users.
-Built with **Node.js, Express, TypeScript, and PostgreSQL** with JWT authentication and role-based access.
+Built with **Node.js, Express, TypeScript** with JWT authentication and role-based access.

 ---